Women’s Fashion from 1900 to 1919

 Skirts often had one single seam, and the result was a pleasing shapeliness that added contour to the most unpromising figures!

-Afternoon Dress styles, though in highly colorful pastel shades and lots of applique detail, remained fairly conservative during the 1900s, as they were often worn to formal luncheons, meetings, and conservative female gatherings – the dress code of which was under the control of a girls more Victorian minded mother!
+Afternoon Dress styles, though in highly colorful pastel shades and lots of applique detail, remained fairly conservative during the 1900’s.
+They were often worn to formal luncheons, meetings, and conservative female gatherings – the dress code of which was under the control of a girls more Victorian minded mother!

-Tea Gowns – usually donned by 5pm, if a woman had returned home, were delightful affairs, often white cotton, extremely comfortable.
-This period in an Edwardian lady’s day was the one time, she could remove her corset and breathe normally!
+Tea Gowns – usually donned by 5pm, if a woman had returned home, were delightful affairs.
+Often white cotton and extremely comfortable.
 She would often entertain her friends wearing a tea gown, as she could afford to be fairly informal.

 Evening dresses in the Edwardian era were flamboyant and provocative, with low cut bodices allowing an overt display of jewelry and bosom!
 Evening frou-frou in the 1900s meant luxurious sensual fabric .
 By 1910 women were growing tired of bulky evening dress, and in particular, French women began to remove the trains from their dresses and embrace the new Empire lines, especially Poiret’s Ballet Russes inspired creations.

-In 1909, as the Edwardian era came to a close – a strange mode appeared in the form of the hobble skirt – a tubular affair, credited by some to Paul Poiret, [ though no one seems to have wanted to claim credit at the time! ] .
+In 1909, as the Edwardian era came to a close – a strange fashion fad briefly appeared in the form of the hobble skirt .
+Credited by some to Paul Poiret, though no one seems to have wanted to claim credit at the time!

 The hobble skirt effectively clamped a woman’s knees together and made movement of any kind a difficulty.
 Combined with the increasing vogue of wide brimmed hats [ in some cases up to three feet! ] popularized by Lucille – Poiret’s main American competitor, it seemed as if fashion had lost all reason by 1910.